World Health Organization research agency

 Published landmark preventable cancer analysis

 Four in ten cancer cases worldwide could be prevented.
-That finding, from the World Health Organization's International Agency for Research on Cancer, marks the first time researchers have quantified the combined burden of behavioral, environmental, occupational, and infectious causes of cancer using global data from 185 countries.
+That's from the World Health Organization's International Agency for Research on Cancerโthe first time researchers have quantified the combined burden of cancer's behavioral, environmental, occupational, and infectious causes using data from 185 countries.
 The analysis, published in Nature Medicine ahead of World Cancer Day, estimates that 7.1 million cancer cases in 2022 were linked to just 30 modifiable risk factors.

 Classified firefighting as Group 1 carcinogenic